longturn/freeciv21/docs/General/Manuals/client-manual.rst

 connected to the server.
 Type in your passowrd and then click :guilabel:`Connect` a second time and you will join the server.
 Pretty much all LongTurn online multiplayer games are connected to this way.

 ..
-Note:: If you are hosting your own server and a player has never connected before they may be prompted to confirm the password a second time in the :guilabel:`Confirm password` box before being allowed to connect.
+Note:: If you are hosting your own server with authenication enabled and a player has never connected before they may be prompted to confirm the password a second time in the :guilabel:`Confirm password` box before being allowed to connect.

 Load Saved Game
 ---------------